-ID Title Summary Capability Needed Capability Today Mitigation in SCI- 04 Planetary system architectures: occurrence rates for exoplanets of all sizes Measurements of distribution of planetary parameters (e.g. masses, radii, orbital elements) from various techniques are important both for constraining planet formation and evolution models, and for predicting yields of future missions.
+ID Title Summary Capability Needed Capability Today Mitigation in J. J Progress SCI- 04 Planetary system architectures: occurrence rates for exoplanets of all sizes See SPA sections: 2 (exoplanet popluations), 3 (exoplanet dynamics), 5 (properties of target stars) Measurements of distribution of planetary parameters (e.g. masses, radii, orbital elements) from various techniques are important both for constraining planet formation and evolution models, and for predicting yields of future missions.
 The lack of integrated exoplanet population studies limits our understanding of exoplanet demographics over a wide range of masses and radii.
 Extrapolations to HZ demographics need to be on best basis (see SCI-05).
 Integrated exoplanet demographic results from transit, direct imaging, RV, and microlensing surveys.
 Include effects of Kepler DR25, the low yield of direct imaging detections of self-luminous planets, and microlensing results from recent campaigns.
 Update periodically to include new surveys such as TESS, and to correct the host star properties used in prior surveys.
-The effect of measurement uncertain- ties on the results must be quantified.
+The effect of measurement uncertainties on the results must be quantified.
 There is a need for planet formation models which account for the observed demographics.
 Ongoing microlensing, RV, transit, and direct imaging projects continue to build statistics.
 Examples: Clanton & Gaudi (2016, ApJ, 819, 125) for demographics of exoplanets on wide separation orbits (>2 AU) for M dwarfs.
 Pascucci et al. (2018) study of distribution of mass-ratios of planets and their stars between microlensing and transit methods.
-Meyer et al. (2018, A&A, 612, L3) combined data from RV, microlensing, and imaging surveys to produce surface density distribution of gas giants in 1-10 MJ mass range for M dwarfs over 0.07- 400 au.
-Progress Community studies are ongoing.
+Meyer et al. (2018, A&A, 612, L3) combined data from RV, microlensing, and imaging surveys to produce surface density distribution of gas giants in 1-10 M J mass range for M dwarfs over 0.07-400 au.
+Community studies are ongoing.
 Exoplanet Standard Definitions and Evaluation Team (ExSDET) investigating reconciliation of Kepler transit results (e.g. ExoPAG13) with radial velocity survey results.